wso2-extensions/identity-oauth-uma/docs/tryout.md

 ---

 ## Create the requesting party
+Let's create the requesting party on WSO2 IS.
 1. On the **Main** > **Identity** section, click **Add** under **Users and Roles**.
-2. Click **Add New User** and create a new user by providing username and password.
+2. Click **Add New User** and create a new user by providing the username and password.
 3. Click **Finish**.

 Now that you have the resource owner and requesting party to try out the scenario, the next step is to configure one service provider for the resource server and another service provider for the client acting on behalf of the requesting party.